Beamdog/nwn-issues/README.md

 4. Pick a descriptive title; try to keep it naturally short, omitting superfluous details.

 5. If you are unsure or have doubts, do not worry about specifics.
 We will be happy to help!

+## Q&A

+### My issue was closed without comment!

+Does your issue have a milestone attatched to it?
+That means it was fixed to target that version.
+All is well!
+Your ticket was likely closed by reference from the internal repository, which GitHub does not show publicly.